WEBSITE VISITOR IP NOTIFICATIONS

 In the legal case of Bloom v.
 Gordan, 150 Cal.
 762 (1907), the issue of partition was at the center of the dispute.
 The case involved a dispute between two co-owners of a piece of real estate.
 The plaintiff, Bloom, sought to partition the property, while the defendant, Gordan, argued that the property should not be partitioned.
 The court ultimately ruled in favor of Bloom, finding that the property should be partitioned.
 The court held that the co-owners had a right to partition the property, and that the partition should be made in accordance with the terms of the deed.
 The court also held that the partition should be made in a manner that would be fair and equitable to both parties.

-Contact our Team of Experienced Partition Lawyers Serving the City of Oakland in the County of Alameda, California.
+Contact our Team of Experienced Partition Lawyers Serving the City of Oakland, County of Alameda, California

 Contact Us Today for a Free Consultation & Pay No Retainer